dalenguyen/firebase-wordpress-docs/docs/extensions/woocommerce.rst

 Authentication (PRO)
 ----------------------------------

-The authention process from Woocommerce can be overrided by the Integrate Firebase PRO plugin.
+The authentication process from Woocommerce can be overridden by the Integrate Firebase PRO plugin.
 Below is the example configuration of **Woocommerce Account & Privacy.**

 .. figure:: /images/extensions/woocommerce/woocommerce-account-configuration.png
     :scale: 70%